 7. Share updates throughout the day to stay visible

-It doesn’t matter whether it’s Twitter, Facebook or Google+ – make sure you schedule updates to automatically post throughout the day.
+It doesn’t matter whether it’s Twitter, Facebook or Google+ – make sure you schedule updates to post throughout the day automatically.
 That’s because your followers and fans will be based in different time zones, and they’ll also access their social media accounts at different times.

-Keep your scheduled content constantly updated on Buffer and SproutSocial, so you have a steady stream of interesting updates to share.
+Keep your scheduled content regularly updated on Buffer and SproutSocial, so you have a steady stream of exciting updates to share.